 There are some different signs that your car exhibits that can tell you that the control arm bushing of the car is malfunctioning.
 You may notice a difference in comfort and steering, but other problems can occur depending on the severity of the damage to the control arm bushings.

 Here is a more detailed list of the signs of a bad or failing control arm bushing to look for:

 If a control arm bushing goes awry, you will feel a decrease in stability while driving.
 This is because the control arm bushing is holding the control arm to give you great stability.
 While you are driving, you can drive over many things on the road, from small stones to other things that lie flat.
 If your car rolls over the road debris, it will not vibrate.

 The control arm bushings help to dampen the vibrations caused by this so that you can drive comfortably.
 If the control arm bushings are worn out, you may hear rattling noises while driving, especially when you turn your car around, which makes the driving experience quite unpleasant.

-As the control arm bushing keeps the two metal sleeves nice and tight, the sleeves get a little play when they become worn, as they move and vibrate when the car is moved.
+As the control arm bushing keeps the two metal sleeves nice and tight, the sleeves get a little play when they become worn, and they move and vibrate when the car moves.

 Since the control arm is connected to the wheels via the outer sleeve, the movement in the control arm can obstruct the wheels so that they have less surface contact with the road than the other side, which leads to uneven wear of the front tires.